-Visit his profile by clicking here.
+Visit her profile by checking here.

 Professional therapists from Salus Wellness volunteered their time and expertise at a charity event last week, during the celebration party that Brainbow organised for their first year in operation.